2021 Atlantic hurricane season: Hurricane Sam

 On September 19, a tropical wave moved off the west coast of Africa and into the Atlantic.
 The wave consisted of fairly concentrated convective activity as it moved westward to the south of the Capo Verde Islands on the following day.
 By 18:00 UTC on September 22, the wave organized enough to become a tropical depression approximately 660 mi west-southwest of Cabo Verde's southernmost islands.
 The depression intensified into Tropical Storm Sam around 06:00 UTC on September 23.
 Thereafter, very low wind shear and warm waters allowed Sam to reach hurricane status about 24 hours later as it tracked westward to west-northward along the eastern periphery of a mid-tropospheric anticyclone.
 Intensification then briefly ceased, but by 12:00 UTC on September 25, Sam reached Category 3 hurricane status.
 Satellite images showed a well-defined eye embedded in a developing central dense overcast, and following an increase in Dvorak intensity estimates, Sam became a Category 4 hurricane late on September 25.

 The NHC estimated that the cyclone reached its peak intensity around 18:00 UTC on September 26, with the storm likely attaining maximum sustained winds of 135 kn and a minimum barometric pressure of 927 mbar, making Sam a high-end Category 4 hurricane.
 However, Sam then briefly weakened to a Category 3 hurricane due to an eyewall replacement cycle and a slight increase in wind shear, before re-strengthening back to a Category 4 hurricane at 06:00 UTC on September 28.
 Moving northwestward over warm waters near 29 C, Sam reached its secondary peak on October 1 with sustained winds of 130 kn.
 After a mid-level ridge to the storm's northeast moved eastward, Sam accelerated north-northeastward and then northward, passing east of Bermuda on October 2.
 Around this time, the cyclone gradually began to weaken as it tracked over cooler sea surface temperatures and fell below major hurricane intensity on the following day.
 Consequently, the hurricane's cloud pattern degraded on October 4 and Sam weakened to Category 1 strength around 18:00 UTC that day.
 Early on October 5, Sam transitioned into an extratropical cyclone well east of Newfoundland after its convective activity became asymmetrical and elongated.
 The extratropical low briefly executed a cyclonic loop before continuing northeastward.
-Early on October 7, another extratropical low absorbed the remnants of Sam to the southwest of Iceland.
+Early on October 7, an extratropical low southwest of Iceland would absorb the remnants of Sam.

 The hurricane brought dangerous swells to the Lesser Antilles and the East Coast of the United States, even though it remained more than 900 mi offshore the latter.
-Despite passing well east of Bermuda, Sam produced tropical-storm force winds on the island, although each recording site was elevated above-ground.
+Despite passing well east of Bermuda, Sam produced gale-force winds in the island, although each recording site was elevated above-ground.
 The National Museum of Bermuda observed a wind gust of 53 mph, with the anemometer 150 ft above sea level.